Wotcnt/Polyrifringence-Engine/README.md

  **Note on prior knowledge and entry conditions**

 ---
 >
 > This project assumes readers arrive with prior domain knowledge.
 That knowledge is necessary — but not sufficient.
 >
 > Prior knowledge should be treated as **scaffolding, not as a prison**: a temporary structure that enables orientation and entry, not a fixed interpretive frame imposed on the system.
 >
 > Readers unwilling to suspend preconceived models long enough to engage with the system on its own terms will inevitably misinterpret it.
 This is not a failure of explanation, but a failure of entry.

 ---

+ **On engagement and capacity alignment**

+---
+>
+> Good-faith engagement is not universal engagement.
+>
+> It depends on factors such as:
+>
+>⦃
+>*cognitive style*
+>*interpretive strength*
+>*tolerance for abstraction*
+>*willingness to suspend prior frames*
+>⦄
+>
+> This is no different from other human domains of understanding.
+> Just as cooking depends on taste, timing, and feel — not merely following a recipe — meaningful engagement here depends on alignment between the reader’s mode of reasoning and the system’s constraints.

+---
 ### **🜁 Codex Introduction 🜃**